John Brodie Gilroy: Life

-He was a well-read man, and was employed as foreman at Lambert's Printing Office in Grey Street, Newcastle.
+He was a well-read man and was employed as a foreman at Lambert's Printing Office in Grey Street, Newcastle.
 He was known as a "man of ready wit and great natural ability, warm-hearted and generous even beyond his means".
 He was also known for having a fiery temper and would say such extraordinary things when vexed or annoyed "that even the recipients of these blessings could not refrain from laughing".
 It was said that "few men led a more pure and sinless life than he".